andreaporotti/smart-admin-search/README.txt

 Currently Smart Admin Search can find:

-- admin menu items: get a list of menu items matching your query, then press enter on the most relevant result to go to that page.
+- admin menu items (get a list of menu items matching your query, then press Enter on the most relevant result to go to that page.)
 - posts
 - pages
+- users
 - (more contents coming soon...)

 **Configuration**